digital-preservation/csv-validator/csv-validator-application/README.md

 This module assembles the csv-validator deliverable in a zip format.

-The zip has following structure
+The zip, which includes bundled JRE, has following structure.

 ```
   csv-validator-application-<version_number>